resourcefully-dev/flextools/README.md

 ## Installation

-Since at this moment it is not yet in CRAN, you can install the the latest development version from GitHub:
+Since at this moment flextools is not yet in CRAN, you can install the the latest development version from GitHub:

 ``` r
 # Latest development version